-This function sets a “selection” in the X server.
+This function sets a window-system selection.
 It takes two arguments: a selection type type, and the value to assign to it, data.

 upper-case names, in accord with X Window System conventions.
 If

 nil, that stands for

 nil, it means to clear out the selection.

 Otherwise, data may be a string, a symbol, an integer (or a cons

 of two integers or list of two integers), an overlay, or a cons of two

 markers pointing to the same buffer.
 An overlay or a pair of markers

 stands for text in the overlay or between the markers.
 The argument